bytecodealliance/rfcs/accepted/pulley.md

   module, after which it can enjoy both low-latency instantiation as well as improved execution throughput.

+* **Dynamically "tiering up" from the interpreter to the compiler:** As a follow up to the last non-goal, because this interpreter is not designed for minimizing start up times, it is also not intended to be used as an initial tier for starting Wasm execution quickly while waiting for our optimizing compiler to finish compiling the Wasm in the background, and then dynamically switching execution from the interpreter to the compiled code, once it's ready.

 * **Being the very fastest interpreter in the world:** Finally, we will not aim to create the world's very fastest interpreter; doing so involves [implementing the interpreter's opcode-switch loop in hand-written